QinlinChen/toyutils/crepl/README.md

-# CREPL
+# crepl

-This is C Read-Eval-Print-Loop, which is similar to python shell interface.
+`crepl`, the abbreviation of C Read-Eval-Print-Loop, is an interactive shell for C like the one for python.

 `crepl` reads expressions from `stdin`, and output result to `stdout`.
 It only accepts the following two kind of inputs